SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 In addition, classes have several capabilities that structures do not:

 * :newTerm:`inheritance`, which enables one class to inherit the characteristics of another;
-* :newTerm:`deinitializers`, which enable an instance of a class to tidy up after itself; and
+* :newTerm:`deinitializers`, which enable an instance of a class to clean up after itself; and
 * :newTerm:`type casting`, which enables you to check and interpret the type of a class instance at runtime

 All of these capabilities are described in more detail below.